 Jesus called the coming of the Holy Spirit on the Day of Pentecost; "the gift that the Father promised" What is a promise?
-It is a declaration or assurance that one would do a particular thing or that a particular thing will happen.
-This promise is given, not only to the disciples reclining around the table with Him but to all who believe and put their trust in Christ.
-The Holy

-Spirit is the gift of God.
+It is a declaration or assurance that one will do a particular action or make something happen.
+God's promise was given to the disciples reclining around the table with Jesus and to all who believed and trusted in Christ.
+The Holy Spirit is the gift of God.
 What does one have to do to earn a gift?
 Absolutely nothing!
 Otherwise, it would not be a gift.
-When a person is paid for working all week, does his boss give him wages as a gift?
+When employees are paid for working all week, does the boss give them wages as a gift?
 Of course not!
 They worked hard to get what they deserved for working all week.
 A gift is not dependent on a person's behavior.
-The God we serve is a perfect Father who loves to give good gifts to His children, and it is not because they earned the gift.
-The gift of God is also spoken of a few passages later, also in the Book of Acts:
+The God we serve is a perfect Father who loves to give good gifts to His children, and it is not because they earned what He freely gives.
+The promised gift of God is also addressed a few passages later, also in the Book of Acts: